 Energy contracts are locked in for at least 12 months, although renegotiation risks remain at contract maturity dates but again this is mitigated through the application of price adjustment clauses.
-At 31 March 2018, the group has electricity contracts in place until 30 September 2020.
-Consumption levels at the balance sheet date are well within the agreed tolerance levels and this situation is not expected to change.
+At 31 March 2019, the group has electricity contracts in place until 30 September 2020.